Types of Mattresses: Which Mattress Type Is Right For You? (2024)

 If you have a heavier body, hybrid and poly foam mattresses will help you stay supported and comfortable while you sleep.
 You may also want a firmer feel with advanced cooling features.

 Our Recommendation: Logan & Cove Choice offers cooling gels and a reinforced central zone for added support beneath your shoulders, back, and hips.
-You can also upgrade to Logan & Cove Frontier for a cooling nanofibre mattress cover.
+You can also upgrade to Logan & Cove Frontier or Logan & Cove Pinnacle for added layers of supportive micro-coils.

 READ MORE: Get our list of the best mattresses for heavy people